hesco/hesco-weave/README.md

 of this module, at the cost perhaps of constraining design choices they might make about their own environments.

+[hesco-weave #8](../../issues/8): BUG: Exclude local IP from peers array for weave::launch While not a fatal error, it does provide for noisy logs.

+[hesco-weave #9](../../issues/9): new class needed to provide version check weave::init ought to include a weave::version_check class, before the ::install class is invoked which will query for new versions of zettio/weave and of the hesco-weave modules and Notify[] the puppet agent of th eopportunity to upgrade either or both modules.

+[hesco-weave #10](../../issues/10): extend weave::install to support ensure => latest
+Once upstream zettio/weave project provides for semantic versioning, we should be able to `ensure => latest` without performing backflips to sort out which git hash version ID to install.

 ## To-Do tasks for other projects

 [weave #117](https://github.com/zettio/weave/issues/117) I believe that the